 There are also several types and level of commission that eBay takes as their cut of each transaction.

 Is it Worth it?
 Yes, for all of these resale sites.
-For many people, these things start out as a way to make a little extra money, but once they get the hang of it, it can start earning them full-time money without the hassle of a 9-5 job.
+For many people, these things start out as a way to make a little extra money online, but once they get the hang of it, it can start earning money without the hassle of a 9-5 job.

-You can open an Etsy shop if you’re under 18 with parental permission.
+You can open an Etsy shop if you’re under 18 with parental consent.
 Etsy is great for creatively minded teens.
 You can sell nearly anything on Etsy, jewelry, ceramics, paintings, drawings.

 Is it Worth it?
 Yes!
 You can hone your skills while still a kid and turn this into a full-time gig as an adult.

 You create a profile with a list of services you can provide and choose a price for them from $5-995.
-Fivver pays via PayPal, and they keep less 20% 0f every job you complete.
+Fiverr pays via PayPal, and they keep less 20% of every job you complete.

 Is it Worth it?
 Yes, much like the resale sites, freelancing sites can become a full time paying gig.
-If you’re skilled, online clients sometimes refer real-world clients to you, and you can build a solid regular, client base.
+If you’re skilled, online clients sometimes refer real-world clients to you, and you can build a solid regular, client base with Fiverr.